yukiisbored/planetplanet-docker/README.md

 ## Without Docker Compose

-If you don't have Docker compose, you can mount the `myplanet` as a volume, like
+If you don't have Docker compose, your planet folder containing the templates and config as a volume, like this:
-this:

 `docker run -d --volume=<myplanet location>:/planetplanet/myplanet yukiisbored/planetplanet`